An audio player that provides playback of audio data from a file or memory.

 - watchOS 3.0+

-Apple recommends that you use this class for audio playback unless you are playing audio captured from a network stream or require very low I/O latency.
-For an overview of audio technologies, see Audio & Video Starting Point and Using Audio in Multimedia Programming Guide.
+Use this class for audio playback unless you are playing audio captured from a network stream or require very low I/O latency.

 Using an audio player you can: